What's on the GMAT®: The Complete Topic List

 - Bold-faced — Identify the role of specific statements within the argument

-You do not need any specialized knowledge to answer these questions.
+You don't need any specialized knowledge to answer these questions.
 Every answer is based entirely on the information in the passage and basic logical reasoning.

 Reading Comprehension